wednesday-solutions/flutter_template/README.md

 Read the [scripts documentation](scripts/README.md) to learn about all the scrips used in the project.

 ## Architecture
-The architecture of the template facilitates seperation of concerns and avoids tight coupling between it's various layers.
+The architecture of the template facilitates separation of concerns and avoids tight coupling between it's various layers.
 The goal is to have the ability to make changes to individual layers without affecting the entire app.
 This architecture is an adaptation of concepts from [`The Clean Architecture`](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

 ### Layers
 The architecture is separated into the following layers